Murder of Lee Kim Lai: Background

 Ong Chin Hock (王进福 (Wáng Jìnfú)), Yeo Ching Boon (杨青文 (Yáng Qīngwén)), and Ong Hwee Kuan (王慧君 (Wáng Huìjūn)), all aged 20, were childhood friends since their days in Tu Li Primary School (土里小学).
-Ong Chin Hock left school in primary three, and began working three jobs: an odd job labourer, a hawker assistant, and a construction worker, until his enlistment for National Service in the army.
+Chin Hock left school in Primary Three and began working odd jobs as a hawker assistant and construction worker until his enlistment for National Service in the army.
 Yeo was expelled from Tu Li Secondary School when he was in Secondary Three after a fight and worked as a stock handler for three months before he was again sacked for fighting.
-He then worked as a fitter and a wireman before he was enlisted with the Singapore Police Force for his National Service, where he was posted to the Police Reserve Unit 1 base.
+He then worked as a fitter and wireman before being enlisted with the Singapore Police Force for his National Service, where he was posted to the Police Reserve Unit 1 base.

-The last of the three, a school drop-out at age 12 after repeatedly failing his Entrance Examination in 1972, had worked as a painter and an odd job labourer.
+Hwee Kuan, a school drop-out at age 12 after repeatedly failing his Entrance Examination in 1972, had worked as a painter and an odd job labourer.
 He had been involved in petty crimes with other members of the "18 group" of Sio Kun Tong, a secret society.
-He was placed under police supervision for a year in February 1974 for involvement with the group and was jailed for two years in 1973 for consorting with another police supervisee.
-He was subsequently under police supervision for another year upon his release.
-In 1976, he robbed a Malay man for his watch and cash with Chin Hock and another friend.
+He was placed under police supervision for a year in February 1974 for involvement with the group and was jailed for two years in 1973 for consorting with another police supervisee and was subsequently under police supervision for another year upon his release.
+In 1976, Hwee Kuan robbed a Malay man for his watch and cash with Chin Hock and another friend.
 In April 1977, he was detained in the Telok Pakau Drug Rehabilitation Centre for six months for smoking heroin.

 The second-oldest child in a family of five siblings, Lee Kim Lai, aged 18, was attached to the Police Reserve Unit 1 at Mount Vernon for his National Service.